simon-frankau/sphere-tracer/README.md

   original!), in order to demonstrate depth-of-field, and a little bit of antialiasing.

+* *soft* Demonstrates soft shadows, including a bit of coloured shadows.

 (If you want the pretty-much-original version, use the tag "original-spheres")